KatIsCoding/Portfolio/README.md

 ![screenshot](./screenshot.png)

 Webpage I use to show my work and selling my services.
+The webpage until now is a very basic combination of both HTML and CSS but it will continue to improve over time .

 ## Built With